yurivwarmerdam/necrofarmer/README.md

 - [ ] Only allow casting of seed spell at summong circle?
 - [ ] allow skeleton summoning at graves

 - [v] camera logic
-    - move camera position
+    v move camera position
-    - correct mouse pos in a global-to-local function
+    v correct mouse pos in a global-to-local function
-    - figure out a good standardized way of interacing there.
+    v figure out a good standardized way of interacing there.
     - Godot does this by:
         - giving vector2 a global_position function.
 Requires it knowing its canvasitem.
 THis is worldspace gobal, though.
 - [v] do thurough testing on validity of world to map logic